 Apparent here is a quite usual structure of ‘verse/ verse/ bridge/ verse/ verse (solo)/ bridge/ verse’ (or aabaaba) with a quick intro and a repeating verse acting as a faded conclusion.
 But, as usual, the group has other tricks up its’ sleeve to make “Fixing A Hole” unique.

-A distinctive two-and-a-half measure introduction begins things with George Martin playing a descending chromatic line (descending as on the introduction to “Lucy In The Sky” two songs prior) on the harpsichord in a staccato-like pattern that gives you the impression that the song that follows is in straight 4/4 time.
+A distinctive two-and-a-half measure introduction begins things with Paul playing a descending chromatic line (descending as on the introduction to “Lucy In The Sky” two songs prior) on the harpsichord in a staccato-like pattern that gives you the impression that the song that follows is in straight 4/4 time.
 The taps on Ringo’s hi-hat in the final measure says differently, however, as the swing beat (as heard in the previous “Getting Better”) emerges and stays for the remainder of the song.

 The first eight-measure verse then begins with Paul’s single-tracked vocals premiering the song’s title while his bass kicks in with a very simple alternating pattern between two notes as Ringo continues playing the hi-hat pattern while sometimes opening the cymbals slightly.
 The harpsichord repeats the descending chromatic line of the introduction in the swing beat this time but then alters it slightly to fill out the verse.
 Interestingly, the first chord heard in the verse is F major but then it switches immediately into a minor key for the remainder of the verse.

 The second half of the verse has many unique characteristics that differentiate it from the first half.
-Paul’s bass begins a simple but somewhat syncopated three-note pattern that leaves the downbeat empty, something not usual for a Beatles song.
+John’s bass begins a simple but somewhat syncopated three-note pattern that leaves the downbeat empty, something not usual for a Beatles song.
 As Paul enters the fifth measure, he begins singing double-tracked on the key line “where it will go,” this lifting his voice into falsetto for the final word which is extended into the sixth measure.
 George Harrison then comes in for the first time in the seventh and eighth measure with his descending double-tracked guitar phrase.

 The second verse comes next which repeats the arrangement above but with minor adjustments.
 Ringo begins playing his full drum kit for the first time here, the first four measures alternating his snare beats with two taps on the tom (somewhat like a slow rumba beat) and then plays a more conventional beat for the next three measures.
 Paul still double-tracks his vocals for the line “where it will go,” but with a slight crack in his voice on the sustained falsetto high note.
 A ‘Beatle break’ is then instituted for the eighth measure to allow Paul to begin his vocal line (“and it”) for the bridge that follows.